Saffron Walden BID (Business Improvement District)

 How would a BID directly benefit Saffron Walden?

-Newmarket’s BID was only launched in July 2016, but already plans are in place to reduce business costs by centrally negotiating services such as trade waste management, recycling, insurance and advertising.
-A new website, social media campaign and extensive programme of events will help attract new visitors to the town, while investment in additional street cleaning, and improved flower and light displays will help ensure they have a good time during their stay.
+Newmarket BID launched in July 2016, but already succeeded in reducing business costs by centrally negotiating services such as trade waste management, recycling, insurance and advertising.
+A new website, social media campaign and extensive programme of events that helps attract new visitors to the town, while investment in additional street cleaning, and improved flower and light displays will help ensure they have a good time during their stay.